-The importance of support from family members and loved ones to people in hospital cannot be overstated, bringing comfort to both the person in hospital and the people whom they consider to be their family or carers.
-For example, people with dementia may have limited understanding of events may experience distress and confusion – which can be eased by the presence of familiar faces of family and friends who visit.
+The importance of support from family members and loved ones for people in hospital cannot be overstated, bringing comfort to both the person in hospital and their family.

-There are many other situations where we know that support from family, friends or a carer has a positive effect on quality of care including nutrition, healing, recovery and overall quality of care.
+We know that this support has a positive effect on quality of care including nutrition, healing, recovery and overall quality of care.
 Given this, family support should be a fundamental part of the care of a person in hospital and not optional.
 Health Boards should have plans in place and be taking material steps towards a return to full person-centred visiting.

 What is meant by family support

-The term family is interpreted in its broadest possible sense, recognising that the person an individual might want to support them in hospital could be a friend, carer or neighbour, and may not always be a relative.
+The term “family” is used in its broadest possible sense, recognising that the person an individual might want to support them in hospital could be a friend, carer or neighbour and may not always be a relative.
 We recognise that the support provided from such people is vital to the wellbeing and recovery of a person in hospital.
-Wherever the term “family” is used throughout this guidance the same broad interpretation is intended, also recognising that family and friends are not “visitors” in a person’s life, even in hospital.
+Wherever the term “family” is used throughout this guidance the same broad interpretation is intended.
+This recognises that family and friends are not “visitors” in a person’s life, even in hospital.

 If you have feedback on this guidance please email: HQIBMT@gov.scot